How to Grow Your Own Pumpkin, Zucchini, and Squash Seeds

-Have you noticed that when you buy a package of zucchini, pumpkin, or squash seeds, there’s only a few seeds in the package.
-Then if you use the package for 3 or 4 years, the seeds stop germinating and you need to buy more seed.
-But if you decide to save the seed from your own plants you get the craziest fruit — not what you expected at all.
+Have you noticed that when you buy a package of zucchini, pumpkin, or squash seeds, there are only a few seeds in the package?
+Then if you use the package for 3 or 4 years, the seeds stop germinating and you need to buy more seeds.
+But if you decide to save the seed from your plants you get the craziest fruit — not what you expected at all.

 There are 3 different kinds of squash.
 Cucurbita pepo, Cucurbita moschata, and Cucubita maxima.
-C. pepo includes summer squash, most smaller squashes like sweet dumpling, crook neck, spaghetti squash, as well as many smaller pumpkin types.
-C. moschata includes all the butternut type squashes with their orange flesh and easy to peel skins.
-While C. maxima includes the giant pumpkin and hubbard squashes, with their hard skins.
-Two of these varieties won’t cross pollinate with each other.
+C. pepo includes summer squash, most smaller squashes like a sweet dumpling, crookneck, spaghetti squash, as well as many smaller pumpkin types.
+C. moschata includes all the butternut type squashes with their orange flesh and easy-to-peel skins.
+While C. maxima include the giant pumpkin and Hubbard squashes, with their hard skins.
+Two of these varieties won’t cross-pollinate with each other.
 So you could just grow one of each kind and you would be sure that the seed that you produced will grow true to the parent.
-But since squash is pollinated by bees, and bees will forage for pollen and nectar within a mile, you need to keep your squash plants isolated by a mile to fully prevent cross pollination.
-If you are the only gardener within a mile of your garden, you are safe from unwanted cross pollination.
-But if your neighbor is also growing a vegetable garden you will need to isolate your squash plants to get seed that is true to the parent.
+But since squash is pollinated by bees, and bees will forage for pollen and nectar within a mile, you need to keep your squash plants isolated by a mile to fully prevent cross-pollination.
+If you are the only gardener within a mile of your garden, you are safe from unwanted cross-pollination.
+But if your neighbour is also growing a vegetable garden you will need to isolate your squash plants to get seed that is true to the parent.

 How to isolate your garden

 Bees forage within a mile of their hive.
-However, putting a natural barrier, like a tall hedgegrow or woods between your garden and the neighbor’s will inhibit the bees from moving between them.
-If you isolate your garden using flowering plants, berry shrubs, and native trees in a hedgegrow, your squash plants will be partially, though not fully protected from cross pollination.
+However, putting a natural barrier, like a tall hedgerow or woods between your garden and the neighbour’s will inhibit the bees from moving between them.
+If you isolate your garden using flowering plants, berry shrubs, and native trees in a hedgerow, your squash plants will be partial, though not fully protected from cross-pollination.

 How to isolate a single plant for seed production

-With squash you won’t get any fruit unless the female flowers are pollinated with male flowers.
+With squash, you won’t get any fruit unless the female flowers are pollinated with male flowers.
 As soon as your dedicated seed squash begins to mature, remove the row cover so that any additional female flowers can be pollinated by the bees.
-Mark the hand pollinated fruit with a piece if colourful yarn so you don’t harvest it prematurely.
-Allow the hand pollinated squash to mature on the vine until the skin hardens and the fruit changes colour, to ensure mature, viable seed.
+Mark the hand-pollinated fruit with a piece of colourful yarn so you don’t harvest it prematurely.
+Allow the hand-pollinated squash to mature on the vine until the skin hardens and the fruit changes colour, to ensure a mature, viable seed.

 How to isolate a single squash flower for seed production